Summer Update

 “Lumber and Steel,” my poem celebrating labor, found its way to the pages of the “Work” issue of the Lifetime anthologies printed by Pure Slush.

 Defuncted Journal, a Medium.com-hosted ezine specializing in providing an online home to previously published poems, nowout of print, picked up three of my old favorites to post: “Back Lines,” “Peeling,” and “Vigil.”
-“Back Lines” and “Vigil” first appeared in The South Street Star in the early 1980s; “Peeling” was published in the venerable LGBTQ magazine, Christopher Street, in the autumn of 1979.
+“Back Lines” and “Vigil” first appeared in The South Street Star in the early 1980s; “Peeling” was published in the long-running LGBTQ magazine, Christopher Street, in the autumn of 1979.

 This summer, another venerable LGBTQ magazine, RFD, published one of my acrostic sonnets, “Forward From Today” in issue 190, their “Words” issue.